smarini/MaDDA/README.md

  Code by		**Simone Marini**,
  			**Francesca Vitali**,
  			**Andrea Demartini**,
     			and
 			**Daniele Pala**.

  This file is part of "Matrix trifactorization for discovery of data similarity and association".

- "Matrix trifactorization for discovery of data similarity and association" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
+ Matrix trifactorization for discovery of data similarity and association" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or